sphinx-doc/sphinx/doc/domains.rst

 There is also a very generic object description directive, which is not tied to any domain:

-.. directive:: .. describe:: text
+.. rst:directive:: .. describe:: text
                .. object:: text

    This directive produces the same formatting as the specific ones provided by